Help & Advice

 How to take care of your new bed

-- How can I avoid damaging my new bed?
+How can I avoid damaging my new bed?

-To avoid a creaking bed frame and ensure a peaceful night’s sleep, please make sure your bed frame (especially your head board) is not pushed up against or touching a wall when positioning your new frame in your bedroom after assembly.
+To avoid a creaking bed frame and ensure a peaceful night’s sleep, please make sure your bed frame (especially your head board) is pushed up against or touching a wall when positioning your new frame in your bedroom after assembly.

 Please also bear in mind that direct sunlight will inevitably have an effect on the wood's appearance, as it can discolour the stains.
 Part of the charm of our natural wood products is that there can be a unique variation in colour, grain and knots between each different product and their individual components.